ghramcode18/Social-Sphere/README.md

 ## Postman Collection

 A Postman collection for testing the API endpoints is included in this repository.
 Import the collection into Postman to test the various API functionalities.

-## Submission Guidelines

-Upload the code assignment on GitLab, Github, or any GIT repository and provide access to the following emails:
-- abdulhak.maatouk@beno.com
-- rana.aljarrah@beno.com

 ## License